Peanut oral immunotherapy in a capsule is close to approval, bringing hope – not of a cure – but of lives lived with less vulnerability.

 “What we’re trying to do is to take patients who are at risk from accidental exposure to even really small amounts of peanut protein and get them to a level of desensitization where they are protected against accidental exposure,” explains Stephen Dilly, Aimmune’s CEO.

 Then in 2011, the allergy group Food Allergy Initiative (now FARE) hosted a research retreat with more than 40 researchers, government officials and industry and advocacy leaders.
-Out of that, a mission became clear: OIT had the potential to help the millions with food allergies, but for them to have safe access to it, large-scale research needed to happen.
+Out of that, a mission became clear: OIT was a therapy that had the potential to help the millions with food allergies.
+But for them to have safe access to it, large-scale research needed to happen.
 From there, Allergen Research Corp., which later turned into Aimmune, was formed.

 “We’ve stood on the shoulders of people who have been working in this field for a long time and come up with what we found to be the best in dosing protocols out there,” says Dilly, who has a background of bringing pharmaceutical treatments to market.